|

 a dancer outside of the Cakewalk but an eccentric,

-err rather a "legomania"
+err rather a " Legomania"

 type dancer while Dora posed.
-Johnson is quoted as stating it was he who "introduced the
+Johnson is quoted as stating it was he who "introduced the Soft Shoe," but

 that is not correct.